 Membership costs just £10 a year – why not join us?

 What we do

-- Publish a Newsletter three times a year
+- Newsletter three times a year

 Lambeth Horticultural Society started life through a group of council allotment holders of West Norwood.
 In 1951 they formed a gardening association, calling themselves the Lambeth council tenants’ horticultural association.
 The aim was to provide members with facilities to trade, loan equipment, attend lectures, organise competitions and shows and ‘encourage good gardening in the borough’.
 They held fortnightly meetings and the first annual show took place in September 1952.

 In 1964 the Society became simply Lambeth Horticultural Society and focused on expanding operations.
 The first trading hut was a wooden shed on a council allotment.
 A hundredweight of Growmore at a trade price was sold off piecemeal to members.
 This provided the capital for further purchases, and trading at the hut took off.
 The Society moved into new premises in 1968 – the site still used today.